OlofHarrysson/iths-data-engineering/README.md

 If make is not installed, install it.

+Have a look at the [Makefile](Makefile).
+Think of this file as a collection of shortcuts.
+They can save you time, help you remember complicated commands and allows your teammates to easily run the same command as you.

+The Makefile is pretty empty now, but you can add more commands there throughout the project.

 ### Install Python Packages
 Most of the requirements are installed with the following command
 ```bash